 Our employees worked from home, does that count?

-Working from home is not enough by itself to qualify you, but that doesn’t mean you don’t qualify.
-In this situation, you may qualify due to reduction of revenue.
+Working from home is not enough by itself to make your company eligible for ERC, but that doesn’t mean you may not qualify otherwise.
+In this situation, you may qualify due to a reduction of revenue.
 For this reason, you may want to have a professional help determine eligibility and help with the calculations.

 My business is an essential business, can I still qualify for ERC?

 Yes, essential businesses are allowed to claim the ERC if they are otherwise eligible.
-For example, restaurants, which are considered an essential business, can receive the tax credit.
+For example, restaurants, which are considered an essential business, can receive the tax credit under the right circumstances.

 Is this like the PPP and how do I apply for it?